DIMENSIONS 20" x 15.5" MEDIUM Mica flake silkscreen and inkjet on Rives BFK paper

 Signed and numbered by the artist en verso

-Each print is accompanied by a 7" x 5" archival pigment print on Rives BFK paper that serves as a key to decipher each character's tattoos.
+Each print is accompanied by a 7" x 5" archival pigment print on Rives BFK paper that serves as a key to decipher 'The Imperial Tattoo System' found on each character.

 - By purchasing this work, you agree that the print will not be resold for a minimum period of 18 months from the purchase date.